aayush0444/AutoBrief-using-Gemini/README.md

 streamlit run streamlit_app.py

-The app will open automatically at http://localhost:8501
+The app will soon be deployed to streamlit

 🔹 How to Use